Skip to main content

 How does this compare to brand-monitoring SaaS (Brandwatch, Talkwalker)?

 Brandwatch + Talkwalker bundle multi-source social-listening at $25K-$200K/year.
 They cover Twitter/Reddit/Instagram broadly but Trustpilot integration is shallow.
-The actor delivers structured Trustpilot data at $0.002/record.
+The actor delivers structured Trustpilot data on pay-per-result pricing.
 For Trustpilot-focused dashboards (the canonical consumer-brand reputation source), the actor at scale is materially cheaper.